nyr1k/brOS/README.md

 A hobby x86 operating system kernel written in C and x86 NASM assembly for educational purposes and low-level systems programming practice.

 ## Goals
-The reason I started this project is to solidify the knowledge gained during the OS course I took this semester.
+The reason I started this project was to solidify the knowledge gained during the OS course I took this semester.

 The main goals of this project are: